koii-network/docs/run-a-node/task-nodes/how-to-run-a-desktop-node.md

 title: Welcome to Koii’s Desktop Node!
 description: Application layer nodes are one of the most-needed commodities in Web3.
 image: img/thumbnail.png
-sidebar_label: How to Run a Task Node
+sidebar_label: How to Run a Desktop Node
 ---

 ![banner](./img/Run%20a%20Task%20Node.svg)